iot49/photo-web/projectBrief.md

 > [!CAUTION]
 > The public/protected/private access rights are deeply ingrained in the way the `photos` service works.
 Modification would require a major refactoring of the service.

-Access to documents is based on the name of folders in the `${DOCS}` directory.
+Access to documents is based on the name of folders in the `${FILES}` directory.
 Only users with roles that match the folder name can access the documents in that folder.
 Matching is case insensitive.
 For example, a user with the `private` role can access documents in the `Private` folder, but not in the `Public` or `Protected` folders.
 The `public` role gives access to documents in the `Public` folder.

 #### Nginx